 The end result is that we settle on something, spend a lot of time on it, knowing (or suspecting) that it’s not really effective.
 These are problems that we typically accept as inevitable, but shouldn’t.

-If we stop to think a little bit about our internal communication strategy we can be both more effective in getting the message through, and reduce the amount of time we spend on this (having specialized communication tools for PMs would help even further, but I'm working on that 😉).
+If we stop to think a little bit about our internal communication strategy we can be both more effective in getting the message through, and reduce the amount of time we spend on this (having specialized communication tools for PMs would help even further).

 The communication dimensions